sprngr/sprngr.com/src/posts/blog/focus-and-deep-work.md

 Ironically as soon as I began writing this, I immediately got up and began doing everything else on my mind - run the vacuum, move laundry to the dryer, clean dishes, etc. Why?
 I was not ready to focus.
 I had too many things going on at once, and even then the idea of writing this post was an impulsive action.

-I, like many others struggle with focus.
+I, like many others, struggle with focus.
 It can be a blessing, but mostly a curse.
 I'm never bored, but at the same time I feel the burden of never completing projects or tasks at times depending on how involved they can be.

 I feel like talking about this subject is like beating a dead horse, so I will try to keep this brief.
 I was recommended [Deep Work by Cal Newport](https://www.calnewport.com/books/deep-work/) from several coworkers, going so far as to having bi-weekly reading discussion sessions with my team lead about it.